f4exb/picc1101/README.md

 </code></pre>

 # AX.25/KISS operation
+## Warning
+The virtual KISS TNC does not work quite satifactorily yet.
+Some packets get missed but shouldn't.
+This is due to a bad TCP-IP synchronization in some cases between sender and receiver.
+This leads to unnecessary re-transmissions and although the TCP-IP link basically works it is not optimal.
 ## Set up the AX.25/KISS environment
 ### Kernel modules
 You will need to activate the proper options in the `make menuconfig` of your kernel compilation in order to get the `ax25` and `mkiss` modules.
 It comes by default in most pre-compiled kernels.